 At St. Michael’s, we aim to provide a high quality mathematics education through the teaching and developing of a child’s ability to calculate, to reason, to think logically and to solve problems with confidence.
 We aim to achieve this through delivering a mastery curriculum that encompasses the three main aims of the National Curriculum: fluency, reasoning and problem solving.
 We deliver lessons that are creative and engaging.
-We want children to make rich connections across mathematical ideas.
-We want them to know that it is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy.
-Maths is the foundation for understanding the world and we want our children to know the purpose behind their learning and to apply their knowledge to real life contexts.
+We want children to make rich connections across mathematical ideas and to know that these skills are essential to everyday life.

 - We use the ‘White Rose Maths Hub Schemes of Learning’ documents to support planning and to ensure we are implementing the statutory requirements of the National Curriculum.

 - We use Deepening Understanding andI See Reasoning to support our teaching of mathematics.